 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk

-Whistleblowing re. the Headteacher should be made to the WeST Deputy CEO whose contact details are readily available to staff.
-If they are unavailable, contact should be made with the WeST Director of Inclusion, or the West Director of People.
+Whistleblowing re the Academy Head should be made to the CEO whose contact details are readily available to staff.

 11. Allegations against staff